 Trang An, Ninh Binh: The Trang An Grottoes

-The most dramatic and striking karts within the Trang An Scenic Landscape Complex are the Trang An Grottoes.
+The most dramatic and striking karsts within the Trang An Scenic Landscape Complex are the Trang An Grottoes.
 In the low-lying plains, a system of rivers has carved caves in the limestone mountains creating a naturally unique environment that is home to diverse range of rare plants and exotic bird species.

 Tam Coc, Ninh Binh and Bich Dong

 Tam Coc, Vietnam is a small village and a popular tourist destination within the Ninh Binh Province.
 Top Ninh Binh Tam Coc sights include a series of caves and Bich Dong – an ancient mountaintop pagoda complex.

 The best things to do in Ninh Binh are all situated within epic natural landscapes.
 Attractions vary from untouched nature to ornate temples and ancient cities.

 #1 Take a Trang An Boat Tour

 Taking a Trang An boat ride is one of the top Ninh Binh, Vietnam things to do.
 Visitors can choose from three different routes that loop around the hills and through Ninh Binh caves.
 The wooden boats, which accommodate four passengers, are rowed by local women.
-The boat tours last between 2.5 to 3.5 hours (depending on route) and include a few stops at temples along the way where visitors can explore on foot.
+The boat tours last between 2.5 and 3.5 hours (depending on route) and include a few stops at temples along the way where visitors can explore on foot.

 #2 Go on a Tam Coc Boat Ride

 Similar to a Trang An boat tour, the Tam Coc River Tour navigates around rice paddy fields and through three Tam Coc Caves.
 The wooden boats, which accommodate two tourists per boat, are maneuvered by rowers who often use their feet, rather than hands.
 The boat rides last about 1.5 hours – and are out-and-back, rather than in a loop.